MarvNC/yomitan-dictionaries/readme.md

 This repository contains dictionaries for [Yomichan](https://foosoft.net/projects/yomichan/)/[Yomitan](https://github.com/themoeway/yomitan), a Japanese dictionary browser extension for Chrome, Firefox, and Edge.
 The repository was originally created to host the dictionaries I created, but I have since adapted this repository to serve as a hub for other dictionaries as well.
 If you have a dictionary you would like to share, please open an issue or pull request.

-Please note that this repository is not any kind of ranking or endorsement.
+Please note that this repository is not any kind of ranking or endorsement of the listed dictionaries.
 I use some but not all of the dictionaries listed.
 Though in general, I recommend installing as many dictionaries as possible for maximum coverage.

 ### Check out my [JP Resources](https://github.com/MarvNC/JP-Resources)